nesfit/ICS/Lectures/Lecture_02/Lecture.md

 ---
 ## Events
-* Construct that exposes the subset of delegate features required for the broadcaster/subscriber model
+* A construct that exposes the subset of delegate features required for the broadcaster/subscriber model
 * [Read more](https://docs.microsoft.com/en-us/dotnet/csharp/distinguish-delegates-events)

 ```C#